shayanadc/contract-testing-pactflow/README.md

 ✅ are stable
 ✅ are easy to maintain

-❌ do not give us confidence to release.
+❌ do not give us the confidence to release.

 ## How Contract Testing helps

 <img width="1012" alt="Screenshot 2024-01-24 at 19 52 48" src="https://github.com/shayanadc/contract-testing-pactflow/assets/6294224/b9ff494e-f74a-4714-8882-0b0889e20387">

 ✅ run independently

 ✅ give fast feedback

 ✅ are stable

 ✅ are easy to maintain